 GALESTRO is a soil type described by Tom Stevenson (2011p18) as a rocky, schistous clay soil commonly found in most of Tuscany’s best vineyards.
-Enzo Tiezzi (of the Tiezzi winery in Montalcino) describes galestro as a rock formation of stone (mudstone or clay but not compact clay) and sand which will become clay, but has not yet reached the full clay stage (Conversation on 09th April 2015).
+Enzo Tiezzi (of the Tiezzi winery in Montalcino) told me (9th April 2015) galestro is a rock formation of stone (mudstone or clay but not compact clay) and sand which will become clay, but has not yet reached the full clay stage.
 Others call galestro a clay-based shale, a friable shale, and sandstone slate.
 The Oxford Companion to Wine (2015, p304) describes Galestro as the ‘Italian name for the friable rock of the marl-like soil that characterizes many of the best vineyard sites in Chianti Classico.’

 SEBASTIANO CAPPONNI of Villa Calcinaia in Greve in Chianti describes galestro as ‘a clayey schist whose exfoliating structure, crumbly surface, permeability, pebble content and wealth of trace elements ensure the vine’s vegetative balance and characterful wines.’